 For more, click here.

 News Corp.
-(NWSA), the media company run by billionaire Rupert Murdoch, revamped its compliance and ethics program following last year’s phone-hacking scandal at its U.K. newspaper business.
+(NWSA:US), the media company run by billionaire Rupert Murdoch, revamped its compliance and ethics program following last year’s phone-hacking scandal at its U.K. newspaper business.

 News Corp.’s general counsel, Gerson Zweifach, will now serve as chief compliance officer, according to a memo sent to employees yesterday.
 As part of the effort, business units will be organized into five compliance groups: Los Angeles cable and broadcast; film and TV production; Europe and Asia; Australian operations; and New York news.